lilingxi01/lilingxi01/README.md

 - Android Software Engineer (2017 - 2020), developed a flash-card app.

-- UI & UX Designer for all platforms (2019 - 2022), delivering a bunch of amazing user interfaces in the real application.
+- UI & UX Designer for all platforms (2019 - 2022), delivered a bunch of amazing user interface in real applications.

 - Backend Software Engineer (2021 - 2022), worked with Flask, FastAPI, Express, and Serverless.